Welcome to my blog on housing, culture, and design.

 You can read about it in I Love A Built-In Bed

-We've got another for you!
-If you'd you've always wanted to own your own slice of heaven in one of the vibrant neighbourhoods east of the Don Valley, here's a new loft listing in Riverdale's Glebe Lofts on Pape Avenue, which was converted from a Presbyterian church into residential units two decades ago!
-We call it: A Heavenly Sanctuary In A Converted Riverdale Church - offered for sale for $949,000!!
+Here's one for you!
+If you'd you've always wanted to own your own slice of heaven in one of the vibrant neighbourhoods east of the Don Valley, this loft listing in Riverdale's Glebe Lofts on Pape Avenue, which was converted from a Presbyterian church into residential units two decades ago, gives you an idea of what's available!
+We called it A Heavenly Sanctuary In A Converted Riverdale Church - Now SOLD!